monfresh/ruby-packer/README.md

 * Don't use the linked, compiled rubyc binaries below--you'll need to compile rubyc by-hand.
 * This fork started as just some tweaks to the motor-admin fork to get it working on Ruby 3.1 for me.
 * This works with Ruby 3.1.3 now, thank-you @taraszka!
 * As a tip from someone working with this, the embedded filesystem runs a bit slow.
 This matters mainly if you are doing heavy requires.
 One workaround is autoload.
 Autoload works well for cases when there's a constant that gets used (which triggers the require) when a particular item is going to be called.
-For example, would trigger the require of 'json' in the example below.
-For items that won't be used in every codepaths, you can minimize total requires.
+For example, accessing JSON triggers the require'ing of 'json' in the example below.
+For items that won't be used in every codepath, this strategy can help you minimize your total requires.

 ```ruby
 autoload :JSON, 'json'